Correlation Between Hana Financial and Dgb Financial

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in Dgb Financial are ranked lower than 8 (%) of all global equities and portfolios over the last 90 days.
-Despite somewhat weak basic indicators, Dgb Financial may actually be approaching a critical reversion point that can send shares even higher in April 2025.
+Compared to the overall equity markets, risk-adjusted returns on investments in Dgb Financial are ranked lower than 19 (%) of all global equities and portfolios over the last 90 days.
+Despite somewhat weak basic indicators, Dgb Financial sustained solid returns over the last few months and may actually be approaching a breakup point.

 Hana Financial and Dgb Financial Volatility Contrast